-E. Submit a typed, double-spaced composition of up to 750 words in response to ONE of the three questions on the current year’s application form.
+E. Submit a typed composition of up to 750 words in response to ONE of the two questions on the current year’s application form.

 G. Submit the application via the online form, and submit the other required documents via e-mail to firstname.lastname@example.org no later than midnight ET March 15 of the application year.
 No extensions.

 H. Optional: Applicants may submit a sample of work (e.g., prose, poetry, articles, art) to give reviewers a deeper understanding of the applicant.